TerrysPOV/remote-mcp-gateway/README.md

      - `/messages` routing after SSE established
      - Error responses on missing/invalid token
      - Health (`/health`) and auth on `/ingest`
      - Validate with at least one MCP client (ChatGPT custom connector or Claude/Continue) and capture traces.
+Cloudflare Tunnel will be required for this via: brew install cloudflare/cloudflare/cloudflared   # or use your package manager cloudflared tunnel --url http://127.0.0.1:3001   # replace 3001 with your local MCP port
+                                            # copy the https URL and add it to UPSTREAM_URLS or your admin UI

 2) **PostgreSQL persistence (self‑hosted)**
    - Install Postgres on droplet: